marcscho/AML-PL-with-custom-Docker/README.md

 In this repository we walk through all steps required to run ML pipelines in Azure Machine Learning using a custom Docker image.
 This is of particular importance if you intend to run a pipeline including a script (python or R) which relies on libraries/packages of its respective eco-system at runtime as downloading and installing these dependencies add significant overhead to the your pipeline's execution time.

+## Prerequsities

+In order to follow the instructions provided in this repo, you need

+- Access to a Docker runtime
+- Access to an Azure ML workspace with
+- an associated Azure Container Registry

 ## About ML pipelines in Azure

 [Azure ML pipelines](https://docs.microsoft.com/en-us/azure/machine-learning/concept-ml-pipelines) essentially allow data scientists to build, run and maintain ML workflows.
 In most cases, these pipelines are used to train a machine learning model from some training data.
 Whilst technically, ML pipelines could also be used to use data as input, apply some transformation and then output yet another dataset, other technologies such as [Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/concepts-pipelines-activities) are more suitable for these kinds of pipelines.